Discussing 5 possible benefits of Becoming a Morning Person and what has changed for me in forming this habit.

 It is not a natural thing for me to rise in the morning, ready to meet the day.
 It is something I have to work at.
 Constantly.
 When people say, I am just not a morning person and continue sleeping in.
-They are basically justifying their own desire to simply sleep in.
+They are basically justifying their own desire to simply sleep.
 I know this because, I do it.
 And have done so for many years.

 The truth is, I love to sleep.
 I look forward to my cozy soft bed at the end of a long day and I am not one to skimp on the amount of it.
 You won’t catch me going on less than 8 hours in any given day.
 I mention this because getting up early with the attempt at becoming a morning person, is hard for me.
 It might be the same for you.
 But it is not impossible by any means.
-In doing so I have uncovered a few benefits that might motivate you to try.
+In doing so I have uncovered a few benefits that might motivate you to give it a try.

 The Reset and Recharge